cosmology-tech/cw-simulate/README.md

-# `cw-simulate`
+# CWSimulate

-This package combines `cosmwasm-vm-js` with additional abstractions and state management to more accurately simulate the effects of CosmWasm contracts on the blockchain environments on which they are hosted.
+CWSimulate is a simulation engine for running [CosmWasm](https://cosmwasm.com) smart contracts for JavaScript environments such as the browser or Node.js.
+Under the hood, it uses the [`cosmwasm-vm-js`](https://github.com/terran-one/cosmwasm-vm-js) runtime to invoke contract functions inside CosmWasm binaries compiled to WebAssembly (.wasm).
+The design is inspired by the Rust package [`cw-multi-test`](https://github.com/cosmwasm/cw-multi-test).

+A basic web frontend called [`cw-simulate-ui`](https;//github.com/terran-one/cw-simulate-ui) is available where you can use CWSimulate interactively [here](https://cwsimulate.terran.one).

 ## Features

-- configure multiple host chain environments with chain-specific settings / state
-- multiple simultaneous contract instances can exist per chain
+- handle multiple contract instances in one simulation environment
-- chain modules can be simulated through custom user code
+- support for user-defined custom blockchain modules
 - extensible for further instrumentation via custom middlewares
+- handles submessages properly, with detailed execution traces
+- proper chain state rollback on errors

-## Getting Started
+## Installation

+CWSimulate is available on NPM at [`@terran-one/cw-simulate`](https://www.npmjs.com/package/@terran-one/cw-simulate).

-Import the `cw-simulate` library from NPM in your `package.json`.
+Import the `@terran-one/cw-simulate` library from NPM in your `package.json`.

 ```bash
 $ npm install -S @terran-one/cw-simulate